sardell/cui-ng/directives/cui-wizard/README.md

 The `bar` attribute activates a bar with `.steps-bar` class within the `indicator-container`.
 Inside of this bar there will be another bar with a class of `.steps-bar-fill` that will increase in width based on the current step.
 (Note: Currently the bar grows from the middle of the 1st step indicator up to the middle of the last one)

-The `mobile-stack` attribute will create dupes of your wizard's steps, using the `cui-expandable` directive.
-These dupes will have a `mobile-element` class and the original steps will be given a `desktop-element` class.
-We can then style these classes to give a different look and feel on mobile (the styling will be included in cui-styleguide).
+Setting the `mobile-stack` attribute will use the `cui-expandable` directive to show the steps in an expandandable/collapsable manner.
+When in this mode, the expandables will have a class of `mobile-element`.

 Cui-wizard will also listen for `'languageChange'` broadcasts on scope, and will fire the function that ensures there's enough room to show all of the indicators (and apply the class of `.small` to the `indicator-container` if there isn't).
 This is specifically built in for use with the [cui-i18n](https://github.com/thirdwavellc/cui-i18n) module.